 The following chart reflects rates for single male drivers in 10 zip codes for each state, with full coverage on a 2017 Honda Accord.

-The average cost of car insurance for a 21-year-old is $104 per month, which is much higher than average compared to other age groups.
-Drivers who are 21 pay more for car insurance than older, more experienced drivers because insurers consider them to be high-risk, meaning they’re more likely to file a claim.… read full answer
+Car insurance for a 21-year-old costs an average of $1,217 per year for minimum coverage.
+Twenty-one-year-old drivers pay more for car insurance than older, more experienced drivers because insurers consider them to be high-risk, meaning they’re more likely to file a claim.

 Cost of Car Insurance for a 21-Year-Old by Company